SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 if you break down your code according to three characteristics: whether any accesses are writes, the duration of the accesses, the locations in memory being accessed.
+Specifically,
+a conflict occurs if you have two accesses that meet all of the following conditions:

+- One is a write access.
+- They access the same location.
+- Their durations overlap.

+The difference between a read and write access is explained above.
+The location of a memory access refers to the address in memory.
+The duration of a memory access can be described as either instantaneous or long-term.

+..
+XXX better handwaving around memory location varables and properties that refer to the same instances

 ..
 XXX error either at runtime or compile time

 ..
 XXX The xref above doesn't seem to give enough information.